 I know that is the desire of every spiritual leader when they begin, but for some reason, over time our guard drops and the danger of becoming Travel Agents begins to set in.
 We begin to point people in the right direction, but become unwilling to risk, explore, get dirty and discover Jesus all over again with them.

 That is when authenticity begins to fade.

 Let’s not fool ourselves, this is not suit and tie job, it’s going to get messy.
-But that’s what makes it so fun, exciting and worth sharing with others.
-So strap on those boots and begin to explore for yourself once again, and take as many people as you can with you.
+But that’s what makes it so fun, exciting, and worth sharing with others.
+So strap on those boots and begin to explore for yourself once again; taking as many people as you can with you.